-- 17.1.1 Prior to the formal commencement of the arbitration each party shall have a duty: - (a) to provide accurate information regarding safeguarding and protection from harm in their Form ARB1CS and Safeguarding Questionnaire; - (b) to obtain a Basic Disclosure from Disclosure Scotland and promptly send it to the arbitrator and to every other party; - (c) to send to the arbitrator and to every other party any relevant letter or report prepared by CAFCASS or any local authority children's services department or similar agency in relation to the welfare or safeguarding of any child who is the subject of the proposed arbitration. - 17.1.2 Prior to the formal commencement of the arbitration and at every stage of the process each party shall have a continuing duty to disclose fully and completely to the arbitrator and to every other party any fact, matter or document in their knowledge, possession or control which is or appears to be relevant to the physical or emotional safety of any other party or to the safeguarding or welfare of any child the subject of the proceedings, or to a decision by the arbitrator under Art.17.2.1.
-Such disclosure shall include (but not be limited to) any criminal conviction, caution or involvement (concerning any child) with children's services in respect of any party or any person with whom the child is likely to have contact. - 17.2.1 If at any time prior to or during the arbitration but prior to communication of the determination to the parties the arbitrator (whether as a result of information received or by reason of behaviour on the part of either party) forms the view that there are reasonable grounds to believe that there may be a risk to the physical or emotional safety of any party or to the safeguarding or welfare of any child, it is the arbitrator's duty to consider whether the arbitration may safely continue. - 17.2.2 If in such a case the arbitrator concludes that the dispute is no longer suitable for arbitration under the Children Scheme then he or she must inform the parties in writing of that decision and of its grounds, and will terminate the proceedings (see Arts.7.3 and 15.2(b)).
-The arbitrator may also inform IFLA of a decision to decline an appointment or to terminate an arbitration on safeguarding or welfare grounds. - 17.3.1 If at any time during the arbitration but prior to communication of the determination to the parties the arbitrator becomes aware of any matters which lead him or her reasonably to apprehend that a child or any party has suffered or is likely to suffer significant harm by reason of the actual or likely future behaviour of any party, it is the arbitrator's duty to communicate his or her concerns as soon as possible to the relevant local authority or appropriate government agency. - 17.3.2 In such a case the arbitrator shall be entitled, if he or she considers it appropriate, to communicate such concerns to the relevant local authority or appropriate government agency without prior intimation to any party of an intention so to do.
+- 17.1.1 Prior to the commencement of the arbitration (see Art.4.5) each party shall have a duty: - (a) to provide accurate information regarding safeguarding and protection from harm in their Form ARB1CS and Safeguarding Questionnaire; - (b) to obtain a Basic Disclosure from Disclosure Scotland and promptly send it to the arbitrator and to every other party; or alternatively, to provide an up to date CAFCASS report or Schedule 2 letter prepared in current proceedings concerning the safeguarding and welfare of the child(ren), if applicable; - (c) to send to the arbitrator and to every other party any other relevant letter or report prepared by CAFCASS or any local authority children's services department or similar agency in relation to the welfare or safeguarding of any child who is the subject of the proposed arbitration. - 17.1.2 Prior to the commencement of the arbitration and at every stage of the process each party shall have a continuing duty to disclose fully and completely to the arbitrator and to every other party any fact, matter or document in their knowledge, possession or control which is or appears to be relevant to the physical or emotional safety of any other party or to the safeguarding or welfare of any child the subject of the proceedings, or to a decision by the arbitrator under Art.17.2.1.
+Such disclosure shall include (but not be limited to) any criminal conviction, caution or involvement (concerning any child) with children's services in respect of any party or any person with whom the child is likely to have contact. - 17.2.1 If at any time prior to or during the arbitration but prior to communication of the determination to the parties the arbitrator (whether as a result of information received or by reason of behaviour on the part of either party) forms the view that there are reasonable grounds to believe that there may be a risk to the physical or emotional safety of any party or to the safeguarding or welfare of any child, it is the arbitrator's duty to consider whether the arbitration may safely continue.

+- 17.2.2 If in such a case the arbitrator concludes that the dispute is no longer suitable for arbitration under the Children Scheme then he or she must inform the parties in writing of that decision and of its grounds, and will terminate the proceedings (see Arts.7.3 and 15.2(b)).
+The arbitrator must also inform IFLA of a decision to decline an appointment or to terminate an arbitration on safeguarding or welfare grounds. - 17.3.1 If at any time during the arbitration but prior to communication of the determination to the parties the arbitrator becomes aware of any matters which lead him or her reasonably to apprehend that a child or any party has suffered or is likely to suffer significant harm by reason of the actual or likely future behaviour of any party, it is the arbitrator's duty to communicate his or her concerns as soon as possible to the relevant local authority or appropriate government agency. - 17.3.2 In such a case the arbitrator shall be entitled, if he or she considers it appropriate, to communicate such concerns to the relevant local authority or appropriate government agency without prior intimation to any party of an intention so to do.